Vardoge/synq-getting-started/README.md

 __Deploy Guideline__

 * Releases are tagged and finalized on mondays during/after dev meeting 14.30 GMT+1
-* Deploy to production happens every Tuesday at 16:00 GMT+1
+* Deploy to production happens every Tuesday at 13:00-16:00 UTC
 * A release should be created to a deploy to track the specific change pushed out
 * Deploys should be done with scripts and avoid manual intervention or work
 * Out of band deploys should only happen for critical outages or major security holes